Today’s news conference is a rare event for Biden

 Biden has also granted fewer one-on-one interviews — particularly with print publications — and given fewer prime-time addresses than most of his recent predecessors.

-The White House has not said how long today’s news conference will last.
+The White House has not said how long Wednesday’s news conference will last.
 Biden is expected to get a range of questions on difficult topics: the coronavirus pandemic now stretching into its third year, a potential Russian incursion into Ukraine, rising inflation, a social spending plan that has stalled in Congress, a new push for voting rights that would require a filibuster revamp to pass.

 Advisers say they see Biden as a man with a senator’s penchant for soliloquy but a president’s attraction of scrutiny.
 A stray sentence or flubbed phrase can ricochet around social media and cable news, dominating a news cycle and distracting from the administration’s primary message that day.